edalgrin/notes/portal.md

 # Reload privileges
 ```

-You'll also need to create a database for `liferay-portal`, we typically name it `lportal_master` but you can choose any
+You'll also need to create a database for `liferay-portal`, we typically name it `lportal_master`.

-name you want, you'll just need to remember which name you chose later on
+**IMPORTANT:**

+If you choose another name for your database the following instructions will need to be updated
+to match your chosen database name.
+Be warned.

 ```shell
 mysql -uroot -p